-Research activities involving human subjects that are exempt from the requirement to receive HRAC full or expedited review are identified below (45 CFR46.101 (b); 38 CFR16.101 (b); 21 CFR56.103-104; 45 CFR).
-See HRAC policy 1.4 for examples of exemptions.
+Research activities involving human subjects that are exempt from the requirement to receive IRB full or expedited review are identified below (45 CFR46.101 (b) (1-6); 38 CFR16.101 (b); 21 CFR56.103-104; 45 CFR).

-- 1. Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as research on regular and special education instructional strategies, or research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods. - 2.
+- Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as research on regular and special education instructional strategies, or research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods. - 2.
 Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures or observation of public behavior, unless: - a.
 Information obtained is recorded in such a manner that human subjects can be identified, directly or through identifiers linked to the subjects and - b.
 Any disclosure of the human subjects' responses outside the research could reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, or reputation.